softone-as/dot-projects/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## Login User
+## Authorization

-This app implement authorization, to access it please login with fake user
+This app implement authorization, there is public and private content, to access the private please login with the fake user.
+Public content is including *Home*

+### `Fake User's list`
 ```javascript
 [
   { username: 'user_dot', password: 'P@ssw0rd' },